The content is accurate at the time of publication and is subject to change.

 A cash back credit card is a card that offers a cash back reward program as an incentive.
-Essentially, it means that the percentage of the amount spent on purchases is returned to you.
+Essentially, it means that a percentage of the amount spent on purchases is returned to you.
 This percentage may differ depending on the terms of a credit card issuer that produces your card.
 For example, the amount of your cash back is 3%.
-It implies that if you spend $100 with this credit card, you’ll earn $2.
+It implies that if you spend $100 with this credit card, you'll earn $3.

 Besides, you need to know how you can redeem your cash back.
 Banks have different rules of redeeming cash back and you should always check what ways of redeeming are allowed for your card.
 Namely, the most popular ways are the following:

 - Bank Deposit: the cash back you've earned is put onto your checking or savings account.
 Some banks need you to accumulate a minimum amount, some don't.
 Check terms and conditions of the credit card's issuer to see how your card works.

 - Statement Credit: this way you can apply your cash back to your credit card balance.

 - Gift cards: some issuers allow you to buy gift cards from popular retailers to redeem your cash back.

 - Charitable donations: some credit card companies allow you to donate some or all of your cash back to the charity of your choice.

 As for the amount of cash back you are going to earn, cash back cards work in different ways.
 Some cards give you a fixed amount of cash back for all purchases.
 This is convenient if you can't be bothered with choosing which card to take at which store.
 On the other hand, some credit cards may offer tiered rates of cash back depending on where you spend most.
 For example, the Discover it® chrome card allows you to Earn cash back on your next road trip with 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
 Plus, you will earn 1% cash back on all other purchases - automatically.
 Such cards allow you to earn more on different categories and adjust your card to your type of spendings.